-^{} Pursuant to Article XII of the IRENA Statute, mandatory contributions of Members shall be based on the scale of assessment of the United Nations, as determined by the Assembly.
+Pursuant to Article XII of the IRENA Statute, mandatory contributions of Members shall be based on the scale of assessment of the United Nations of Members shall be based on the scale of assessment of the United Nations of Members shall be based on the scale of assessment of the United Nations of Members shall be based on the Statute shall be based on the St as determined by the Assembly.
 This scale of assessment was prepared in accordance with the UN General Assembly Resolution A/RES/67/238 for the period 2013-2015.

-States that became Members of IRENA after the adoption of the 2014-2015 Work Programme and Budget on 18 January 2014.
+^{} States that became Members of IRENA after the adoption of the 2014-2015 Work Programme and Budget on 18 January 2014.